webman-php/webman-manual/resource/doc/en/components/generate_error_code.md

-# Auto-generate error code component
+# Automatic Error Code Generator

 ## Description

-Automatically maintain the generation of error codes based on given rules.
+This component is able to automatically generate error codes based on given rules.

-> It is agreed that the code parameter in the return data, for all custom codes, positive numbers represent normal service, and negative numbers represent service exceptions.
+> The "code" parameter in the returned data is conventionally used, where all custom codes are positive numbers representing a functioning service, while negative numbers represent a service exception.

-## Project Address
+## Project Repository

 https://github.com/teamones-open/response-code-msg